Ilhama Guliyeva: 1970s – 1980s

 From 1970 until 1980, Ilhama Guliyeva performed at various stages as a soloist of the Azerbaijan State Philharmonic Hall.
-In 1972, "The Evening of Azerbaijani Composers" gets held in the House of the Unions in Moscow where Guliyeva performs several songs.
+In 1972, "The Evening of Azerbaijani Composers" is held in the House of the Unions in Moscow, where Guliyeva performs several songs.
 After the concert, a prominent Azerbaijani composer Fikrat Amirov meets with Guliyeva and promises to compose art songs for her.
 Such songs as "Mən səni araram", "Göy Göl", "Gülür ellər gülür", "Gülərəm gülsən", "Toy mahnısı/Toydur bugün" and "De görüm neyləmişəm" became wonderful musical outputs of their cooperation, which went down in history of Azerbaijani music since then.
 Each of these songs is accompanied by folk instruments and orchestra, and has its own unique and colorful shades peculiar to Azerbaijani folk music.
-In the late 1970s, accompanied by the Musical ensemble "Dan Ulduzu", which was headed by Gulala Aliyeva, Ilhama Guliyeva performs many art songs of such outstanding Azerbaijani composers as Oqtay Kazımi, Oqtay Rəcəbov, Ramiz Mirişli, Arif Malikov, Ahmad Bakikhanov etc. Since then, Ilhama Guliyeva goes on tours to foreign countries (England, Spain, Denmark, Turkey, (Germany) etc.) and represents Azerbaijani music on the world stage.
+In the late 1970s, accompanied by the Musical ensemble "Dan Ulduzu", which was headed by Gulala Aliyeva, Ilhama Guliyeva performed many art songs of such outstanding Azerbaijani composers as Oqtay Kazımi, Oqtay Rəcəbov, Ramiz Mirişli, Arif Malikov, Ahmad Bakikhanov etc. Since then, Ilhama Guliyeva has gone on tours to foreign countries (England, Spain, Denmark, Turkey, (Germany, etc.) and represented Azerbaijani music on the world stage.